Maronato/BPostgres/readme.md

 # Postgres With Backups

-Postgres Database (+PostGIS) that auto backups every day.
+Postgres Database (+PostGIS) that auto backups every day at 3am.

 To use it, create a volume that points to the database and one that points to the backups